TPN VENDOR FAQs

 Why should I consider a TPN assessment?

-The TPN has been developed to help the industry improve content security, avoid duplicative assessments, and provide content owners with a unified platform for recognizing levels of compliance to the MPAA’s content security best practices.
+The TPN has been developed to help the industry improve content security, avoid duplicative assessments, and provide content owners with a unified platform for recognizing levels of conformance to the MPA’s content security best practices.

 What types of facilities are assessed?